DannyDannyDanny/methodology/README.md

   <img src="https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square" alt="Gitmoji">
 </a>

-This gitmoji repo is focused on Python Data Processing based software engineering with a database.
+This gitmoji repo is focused on Python Data Processing based projects with som external dependencies (APIs or DBs).
-To render emoji's view [index via GitHub version](https://github.com/DannyDannyDanny/gitmoji/blob/gh-pages/index.md).
-In your commit message use the format `:gitmoji: commit message`.
+In your commit message use the format `:gitmoji: [commit message]`.
+Only propper nouns, CamelCase and class names should have uppercases letters.
 Avoid using multiple gitmojis.

 Missing a gitmoji?
 Get [inspiration](https://gist.github.com/rxaviers/7360908).
 Submit an [issue](https://github.com/DannyDannyDanny/gitmoji/issues) (or PR).